syedg1/MovieGuide/README.md

 # MovieGuide
-Movie Information Guide - Android App
+This application can be run be downloading and importing the project into Android Studio.

-This application utilizes an up-to-date open source API to pull movie ratings, summaries, and trailers.
+MovieGuide utilizes an up-to-date open source API to pull movie ratings, summaries, and trailers.
 It includes movies from various different industries around the world.
 Screenshots of the application can be found below.

 ![Alt text](homepage.png)